 InteliGems Labs Introduces Odyssey Anywhere: The Intelligent Work Assistant with Private AI

-SAN FRANCISCO, CA, UNITED STATES, November 19, 2024 /EINPresswire.com/ -- As organizations struggle to harness the exploding volume of unstructured data while ensuring privacy and compliance, InteliGems® Labs launches Odyssey Anywhere™, the first browser-based intelligent work assistant that enables secure, private analysis of both public and proprietary information through its unique dual-pane architecture.
+EDINBURGH, SCOTLAND, UNITED KINGDOM, November 19, 2024 /EINPresswire.com/ -- As organisations struggle to harness the exploding volume of unstructured data while ensuring privacy and compliance, InteliGems® Labs launches Odyssey Anywhere™, the first browser-based intelligent work assistant that enables secure, private analysis of both public and proprietary information through its unique dual-pane architecture.

 Key Innovations of Odyssey Anywhere™:

-1. Responsible Data Access: Employs a unique dual-pane architecture that enables users to view and analyze public web content while maintaining clear source attribution through SourceSnips™ technology, ensuring transparency and proper content acknowledgment.
+1. Responsible Data Access: Employs a unique dual-pane architecture that enables users to view and analyse public web content while maintaining clear source attribution through SourceSnips™ technology, ensuring transparency and proper content acknowledgment.

-3. Private AI Security: Utilizes a dedicated small language model instance to ensure confidential data remains secure and unexposed to public AI models.
+3. Private AI Security: Utilises a dedicated small language model instance to ensure confidential data remains secure and unexposed to public AI models.

 4. SourceSnips™: Provides in-line citations and source extraction to verify AI-generated results, ensuring transparency and accuracy.